-We strongly support HUD's efforts to review and revise the "Disparate Impact Rule" (defined as the final rule published in 2013 and the supplement published in 2016, the "DI Rule") to ensure compatibility with the United States Supreme Court decision in Texas Dept. of Housing and Comm.
+We note that, in the ANPR, HUD indicates that it is reviewing the HUD "Disparate Impact Rule" (defined as the final rule published in 2013 and the supplement published in 2016, the "DI Rule") to determine what changes, if any, may be necessary to that DR Rule in light of the decision of the United States Supreme Court in Texas Dept. of Housing and Comm.
 Affairs v.
 Inclusive Communities Project, Inc., 135 S. Ct.
 2507 (2015) (the "Texas Decision").
-The apartment industry supports the goals of the Fair Housing Act and is fully committed to creating communities that provide equal housing opportunity for all.
-However, there are numerous inconsistencies in the language and reasoning of the HUD DI rule and the Texas Decision - resulting in the establishment of two conflicting analytical frameworks for evaluating disparate impact liability.
-The Commenters urge HUD to resolve this tension and reissue a Rule and guidance that helps housing providers execute necessary and ordinary business practices without running afoul of fair housing requirements.
-HUD indicated that it was particularly interested in comments on six specific questions, which we respond to below.
+HUD indicated that it was particularly interested in comments on six specific questions.
+The Commenters provide comments and answers to those questions below.